Due to COVID-19 safe management measures, our employees are Working From Home by default till further notice.

 HDB Hub Via Biz Three Lift Lobby 1,

 Clinic Hours: Thurs (7pm - 9pm)Map

-Disclaimer: The advice given at these sessions shall be as a matter of guidance and comfort only and is not intended to replace, substitute or supplement legal advice and legal action that may be needed in each case.
+Disclaimer: The legal guidance given at these sessions shall be as a matter of basic guidance and comfort only and is not intended to replace, substitute or supplement legal advice and legal action that may be needed in each case.
 The volunteer lawyers are bound by law not to act any further for the attendees of these free legal clinics.